Intro-Quantitative-Geology/Lesson-13-Thermochronology-I/README.md

 7. [Exercise 13: ]()
 8. [Hints for Exercise 13](Lesson/hints.md)

+\* *We will not go over these slides in class, but it is recommended that your look them over as they may be helpful in writing the final project report*.

 ## Resources
 - Past lesson materials
   - [Lesson 12: Viscous flows](https://github.com/Intro-Quantitative-Geology/Lesson-12-Viscous-flows)